When Does Fleet Insurance Make Sense for Your Business?

 Is fleet insurance cheaper than individual commercial auto policies?

 For most businesses with 5 or more vehicles, yes — fleet insurance is typically 10–30% cheaper per vehicle than maintaining separate individual policies.
 The savings come from consolidated risk assessment, administrative efficiency for the insurer, and volume discounts.
-However, for 2–4 vehicles, the difference may be smaller, so comparing both options with real quotes is essential.
+However, for 2–4 vehicles, the difference may be smaller, so comparing both options with real quotes is essential before committing to either approach.

 Can employees drive their personal vehicles under my fleet policy?

-How are rising nuclear verdicts affecting fleet insurance costs in 2026?
+How are tariffs and rising repair costs affecting fleet insurance in 2026?